EPIC-guide/epic-guide.github.io/_life/money.md

   - "Déduction sociale pour le logement", input your yearly rent without charges
   - For the other parts, if applicable, put any donations you made to charities or political parties, as well as medical costs during the year
 - Under "Acomptes" > "Total des acomptes payés...", put your "acomptes" if you paid some and the taxes already paid à la source if applicable
-  - This is crucial, and as of 2022 the software does not automatically sync the à la source amount with the one you declared on your job, so don't skip this step
+  - **This is crucial**, and as of 2022 the software does not automatically sync the à la source amount with the one you declared on your job, so don't skip this step
 - In the right sidebar, under "Outils" > "Gérer des pièces justificatives", in the second group you must upload your 3a certificate for the year, if applicable; nothing else
 - You can then check the entire computation using "Outils" in the right sidebar > "Calculer les impôts".
   - For an average PhD student with a 3a pillar maxed out for the year, the taxes should be 2.5-3k, and the "solde" should be _negative_ 2-2.5k, meaning they owe you money back